humanmade/local-vip/docs/README.md

 ### Configuration Options

-- **name**: The name to use for the Docker containers and the default hostname.
+- **name**: The name to use for the Docker containers.
 Defaults to the name of your project's root folder.
-- **host**: The host name to use for your local site.
-Defaults to {name}.local.
+- **domain**: The host name to use for your local site.
+Defaults to `vip.local` if not set.
 - **subdomains**: Whether to set up new network sites as subdomains.
 Defaults to false, which causes sites to be created as subdirectories.
 - **sites**: An array or object of sites to create on the network.
 Either pass an array of subsite slugs, or an object of Title: slug pairs.